 It is a very variable species.

-Flowers are produced in globular heads in the leaf axils; pale yellow to bright yellow and appear from July to November.
+Very small staminate flowers are produced in globular heads with up to 60 flowers per head.
+Heads can be produced in up to clusters of 3 in leaf axils or in racemes up to 6; pale yellow to bright yellow and appear from July to November.

 The pods are up to 10 cm long and unconstricted.